rafaelvilarinho/logstash-http-logger/Readme.md

   tags: ['logger-dev']
 };

-const Logger = new LogstashHttpLogger('url-logstash-with-port', 'INFO', config);
+const Logger = new LogstashHttpLogger('url-logstash-with-port', 7, config); // instance Logger with ALL (7) level

 Logger.info('Testing logger');
 Logger.trace({ data: { test: true } });
 Logger.error(new Error('Testing error'));

-# Using Logger with a RequestId
+// Using Logger with a RequestId

 Logger._requestId = '1234';

-# These 3 statements will log with requestId = 1234
+// These 3 statements will log with requestId = 1234
 Logger.info('Testing logger with requestId');
 Logger.trace({ data: { test: false } });
 Logger.error(new Error('Testing error with requestId'));